Downey Jr., Duvall kick off Toronto film fest with 'The Judge'

 In "The Judge," a Warner Bros. film directed by David Dobkin, Downey Jr. is hot-shot Chicago lawyer Hank Palmer who returns to his small Indiana hometown to face estranged father Joseph, played by Duvall, who is a revered judge charged in a murder.

-Hank and Joseph not only have to heal wounds, they have to come to terms with Joseph's need for his son, both for his legal defense and his failing health.
+Hank and Joseph not only have to heal wounds, they have to come to terms with Joseph's need for his son, both for his legal defence and his failing health.

 "These movies don't really get made any more," said Dobkin.
 "I grew up loving 'Kramer vs. Kramer' and 'Terms of Endearment' and 'The Verdict'."